adhi85/Library-management/Readme.txt

 #READ ME

+TIME TO COMPLETE THE ASSIGNMENT : 2.5 DAYS

 REQUIREMENTS

 Implemented the website using Python Django.
-Used Redis with default Django SQLite Database.
+Used Redis with Mysql Database.
 Used Html,Javascript and CSS with Django Templating engine.
 Used Bootstrap for styling.
 Used virtual environment.
+The website is connected with Mysql database.